 We decompose the observations from experiment $i$ into aligned functions and warping functions (each specific to experiment $i$) so that

-where $\circ_t$ emphasizes that the composition is only in $t$, such that $f(a,b) \circ_a g(a,c) = f(g(a,c),b)$.
-This is, of course, the identity warping, so nothing is happening in this step, but we are explicit about this to allow for generalizations later.
+where $\circ_t$ emphasizes that the composition is only in $t$, such that $f(a,b) \circ_a g(a,b) = f(g(a,b),b)$.
+If the template $y^*$ is taken to be the observations $z$, this is the identity warping and nothing happens in this step.
 We similarly decompose each simulation (e.g., simulation $j$) with

 using the warping decomposition of Equation \ref{eq:optim}.
 To facilitate modeling with proper distance metrics, we transform the warping functions into shooting vector space with